-The Outstanding Honors Alumni Award is given to recent graduates of the Honors College who have shown future promise by demonstrating professional and civic accomplishments have contributed significantly to their field and to their community.
+The Honors Alumni Award is given to graduates of the Honors College whose professional and civic accomplishments have contributed significantly to their field and to their community.

 2016: Tracy Wilichowski

 Tracy Wilichowski graduated from the University of Wisconsin Oshkosh and from the University Honors Program (now Honors College) in 2012 with majors in History and Philosophy and a minor in Social Justice.
 Before graduating, she was accepted into the highly competitive Teach for America Program (TFA).
 She lived in Miami for two years while she served as an instructor in the Miami-Dade Public School System where she worked in challenging circumstances with underrepresented children in the school district.
 During her two years there, she collaborated on a number of initiatives involving curriculum change and goal-driven instruction.
 Her students’ writing test scores increased dramatically under her mentorship.
 Shortly after honoring her commitment to TFA, she was awarded the Rotary International Global Grant Scholarship to study international development at the London School of Economics (LSE).
 She graduated from LSE with High Merit and a Master of Science in Development Management.
 While living in London, she used her skills to serve others: she did an internship for a development company where she was part of a launch team to raise funds for a water resource management project in Kenya, Africa.
 She served as a project consultant for a group aimed at evaluating women’s legislative, civic, and political party programs operating in a post-Arab Spring context.
 And she always made time to help the Honors students studying in London for their study abroad!
 Tracy recently accepted a position with the World Bank in Washington DC.

 2015: Jonathan Dudzinski